top of page

 3. What strategies do you suggest for coping with stress and anxiety?

-I think each situation is so personal that we often need a variety of strategies, including mindfulness practices, self-compassion exercises, and tailored counselling techniques, to help clients navigate stress and anxiety with greater ease and resilience.
+I think each situation is so personal that we often need a variety of strategies, including mindfulness practices, self-compassion exercises, Cognitive based therapy, Emotional Freedom Techniques, breathing and somatic exercises, and tailored counselling techniques, to help clients navigate stress and anxiety with greater ease and resilience.
 I also share knowledge in accessible form about the impact of trauma and anxiety on the brain to help you to manage the regulation process.

-Yes, mindfulness can be an effective approach in managing depression.
-It helps by breaking the cycle of negative thought patterns, fostering a state of acceptance, and encouraging a kinder, more compassionate relationship with oneself as well as enhancing awareness of positive moments.
+Yes, mindfulness and counselling are both effective approaches in managing depression.
+They help by breaking the cycle of negative thought patterns, fostering a state of acceptance, and encouraging a kinder, more compassionate relationship with oneself as well as enhancing awareness of positive moments.

 I would suggest starting with simple practices such as a 1 minute mindful breathing, body scan, or engaging in everyday activities with full awareness.
 The key is to approach these practices with curiosity and without judgment.
 Do not expect the mind to be focussed and clear or empty.
 I can work with you to accept the busy mind which curiously calms it down.
 The key to starting is having an attitude of non-judgement.
 This is where a guide or teacher can guide the script for you helping with awareness, attentiveness and reminding you to be kind with your judgments.